pirl/pirl-docs/content/PirlCloud/masternodes/Premium Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 ![](https://cdn-images-1.medium.com/max/1600/0*bVaXgKomLeN0mEYQ.png)

-In nautilus you click once on the sent transaction and you see this Tx-id:
+In the nautilus wallet you click once on the sent transaction and you see this Tx-id:

 ![](/PirlCloud/images/txnautilus.png)